RobertDaleSmith/nodejs-starter/README.md

 MongoDB, dust.js, Sass, and bcrypt password protected backend.
 ==========

 1.)
-Create DB on MongoHQ.com and then fill in DB credentials at the top of server.js
+Create DB on compose.io and then fill in DB credentials in /libs/db-info.js

 2.)
-Create a collections called 'admin-sessions' and 'admin-users'.
+Run 'npm install'.

 3.)
-Create document inside 'admin-users' with the following:
-		{
-		  id: "admin",
-		  pwd: "$2a$10$Ts68LOj1yYer.4rEf30oMOobg2HyBXLIePBInq4tR.5N07kjmsKSm",
-		  type: "super"
-		}
+Then run 'node server.js' to start site.

 4.)
-Run 'npm install'.

-5.)
-Then run 'node server.js' to start site.

-6.)
-Go to localhost:8008/admin to login with follow:
+Go to localhost:8008/admin to create initial admin user to login.
-		un:	admin
-		ps: password